 This increase is reflected in all Adobe Analytics services and tools, including the live stream and real-time reporting, and applies in the following scenarios:

 For live stream, real-time reports & API requests, and current data for traffic variables, only hits with a supplemental data ID are delayed.

 For current data on conversion metrics, finalized data, and data feeds, all hits are delayed an additional 5-7 minutes.

-Be aware that the latency increase starts after you implement the Marketing Cloud visitor ID service, even if you have not fully implemented this integration.
+Be aware that the latency increase starts after you implement the Experience Cloud ID service, even if you have not fully implemented this integration.